Governors

 Business Member

-Annesley’s primary career has been as managing director of Japanese manufacturing companies in North Wales initially with Hoya Lens in Wrexham and latterly with TRB, a Toyota manufacturing subsidiary, in St Asaph.
-His background is in finance and accounting and evolved to general management in which he rapidly developed a reputation for success in managing change and growing companies.
+Annesley’s strong finance and accounting background evolved to general management and his primary career was as Managing Director of Japanese manufacturing companies in North Wales initially with Hoya Lens in Wrexham and latterly with TRB, a Toyota manufacturing subsidiary, in St Asaph.

 Learn more